techiparastyagi/New-repo/Readme.md

-##this is my fir file for git demo
+##this is my first file for git demo